 Following feedback from centres, the next available exam dates for the Counselling suites will be the current scheduled exams in January 2021.
 This will incorporate the delayed exams and any resit opportunity for those with calculated grades from the summer 2020 exam season.

 For competency-based counselling qualifications, assessments that have not yet been completed will be delayed.
 We have made direct contact with centres who have learners registered on these programmes.
 The agreed mitigation is decided for the qualification and not per centre or individual learners.

 Where an external exam needs to be delayed, this has been be rescheduled.
 For all non-examined components and assessments, this will be up to each centre to agree on a completion date.
 When deciding this, the centre must take into account their own individual learner's situation and be sure that no learners are disadvantaged.
 If a learner is in the position to continue with remote learning and placement hours, then they can continue and claim the unit/assessments when completed.
 Where a learner is not in the position to continue, you should be allowing them to delay their programme until such a time that they are able to recommence study.
 For non-examined evidence, this can be presented to EV for quality assurance and authentication as soon as is reasonably practical to do so, it does not need to wait for the exam to be completed.

 This is the last resort and not an approach we would ideally be taking, but where a learner needs to evidence their competency, it would not be appropriate to apply a calculated grade and it could negatively impact on their qualification being recognised by professional bodies.

-Where a qualification is categorised as a mixed-use qualification, a calculated grade has been applied.
-In this case, centres have been asked to provide a predicted grade for each unit/assignment (including any exam) and will be expected to provide evidence to support their decision.
+Where a qualification was categorised as a mixed-use qualification, a calculated grade has been applied.
+In this case, centres were asked to provide a predicted grade for each unit/assignment (including any exam).

 We have provided a grading example to support the centre assessed grade relating to the Level 3 exam assessment.